Mungo Wentworth MacCallum: Writing career

 MacCallum was known for his strongly centre-left, pro-Australian Labor Party views, being critical both of the conservative Liberal and National Parties, and of the far left (e.g., communists) who attacked Labor for its cautious reformism.
-From the 1970s to the 1990s he covered Australian federal politics from the Canberra Press Gallery for The Australian, The National Times, The Sydney Morning Herald, Nation Review and radio stations 2JJ / Triple J and 2SER.
+From the 1970s to the 1990s he covered Australian federal politics from the Canberra Press Gallery for The Australian, National Times, Sydney Morning Herald, Nation Review and radio stations 2JJ / Triple J and 2SER.

 During the 1980s he moved to Ocean Shores, on the north coast of New South Wales.
 He continued to write political commentary, notably for the Australian Broadcasting Corporation (ABC) current affairs and news analysis program The Drum, and for the magazine The Monthly.
 He appeared on Australia's national Community Radio Network; and contributed columns for the Byron Shire Echo and The Northern Star, and cryptic crosswords for The Saturday Paper.

 He was the author of several books, including Run, Johnny, Run, written after the 2004 Australian federal election.
 His autobiographical narrative of the Australian political scene, Mungo: the man who laughs, has been reprinted four times.
 How To Be A Megalomaniac or, Advice to a Young Politician was published in 2002, and Political Anecdotes was published in 2003.
 In December 2004, Duffy & Snellgrove published War and Pieces: John Howard's last election.

 On 8 September 2014 a minor sensation was caused when a false report of his death was placed in a tweet on the social media site Twitter.
 The matter was clarified within the hour but, within the same hour a trending hashtag #mungolives had sprung up on the same site.

 On 2 December 2020, MacCallum announced on the website "Pearls and Irritations" that, due to deteriorating health, he was finishing his journalistic career.
 He was suffering from throat cancer, prostate cancer, and heart disease, and he died on 9 December 2020, aged 78.